CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

     password: <db_password>

 Then enter the connection information appropriate to your SQL Server database.

+In the database properties section, comment out the following property for SQL Server:

+	#defaultTransactionIsolation: 2 # ORACLE AND MYSQL
+	defaultTransactionIsolation: 1 #SQL SERVER ONLY

 At the very bottom of the file comment out the database entry for MySQL and uncomment the entry for SQL Server: